Back to Blog

 2. Use Quick Capture Features

-3. Create an Inspiration Folder
+3. Create a Dedicated Inspiration Folder

-4. Sync Across Devices
+4. Sync Across All Your Devices

-5. Turn Inspiration into Action
+5. Turn Inspiration into Action with Weekly Reviews

 FAQs